py3lee/frailty_screener/README.md

-# frailty_screener
-Frailty screener app
+# Frailty screener
+Prototype app to screen for frailty

+## status
+Work in progress